Saturday, May 26, 2012

 General Lewis Cass

-There are eight counties, ten small cities, and thirty townships in the United States named after Lewis Cass, along with numerous streets, schools, parks, and lakes.
-Born in 1782, Cass had a long and distinguished political career at a time when many places in the country still needed names.
-After serving as a brigadier general in the War of 1812, he was appointed as the Governor of Michigan Territory.
-In 1831, he became the Secretary of War and was later named as the American minister to France, a post he retained for six years.
-In November 1842, shortly before Cass was to return to the United States, the American expatriate community in Paris held a farewell dinner for the rugged-looking Jacksonian statesman at Les Trois Frères Provençaux, one the city's finest restaurants.
+Eight counties, ten small cities, thirty townships, and numerous streets, schools, parks, and lakes are named after Lewis Cass.
+Born in New Hampshire in 1782, Cass had a long and distinguished political career at a time when many places in the country needed names.
+After serving as a brigadier general in the War of 1812, the rugged-looking statesman was appointed governor of the Michigan Territory.
+In 1831, he became the Secretary of War and was later sent to France as the American Minister, a post he retained for six years.
+Shortly before returning to the United States in November 1842, Cass was honored by the American expatriate community at a farewell dinner at Les Trois Frères Provençaux in Paris.

-After returning to the United States, Lewis Cass represented Michigan in the Senate from 1845 to 1848, when he was nominated for president by the Democratic Party.
-After losing the election to Zachary Taylor, he returned to the Senate for another eight years, before becoming Secretary of State.
-Cass resigned in 1860, when President James Buchanan failed to mobilize the military to avert the secession of the Southern states.
-Indeed, there were once nine counties named after Cass, until Georgia renamed theirs Bartow County during the Civil War.4
+Following his assignment in Paris, Lewis Cass represented Michigan in the U.S. Senate from 1845 to 1848 when he became the Democratic presidential nominee.
+After losing the election to Zachary Taylor, he returned to the Senate for another eight years before being appointed Secretary of State.
+Cass resigned this position in 1860, when President James Buchanan failed to mobilize the military to avert the secession of the southern states.
+In fact, there were originally nine counties named after Cass, until the one in Georgia was renamed Bartow County during the Civil War.5

-2. In 1873, three years before the fair in Philadelphia, Les Trois Frères Provençaux operated a temporary branch at the World Exhibition in Vienna.
+3. Les Trois Frères Provençaux operated a temporary branch at the World Exhibition in Vienna in 1873, three years before the fair in Philadelphia.

-3. Les Trois Frères Provençaux was reportedly famous its brandade de morue (creamed salt cod) and bouillabaisse; neither of these regional specialties from Provence appears on this menu.
+4. Two special fish dishes at Les Trois Frères Provençaux were reportedly its brandade de morue (creamed salt cod) and bouillabaisse, regional dishes from the south of France that are not on this menu.

-4. Bartow County, Georgia still has a small community named Cassville that once served as the county seat.
+5. Georgia still has a small community named Cassville that once served as the county seat in Bartow County.